Are there a lot Bohol Tourists Spots or the island doesn’t worth it?

 The man-made forest is an area of thousands mahogany trees planted by locals.
 You can stroll around, enjoy the fresh air or have a picnic.

 Chocolate hills are the gem of Bohol!
 More than 1250 conical shaped green hills that turn into brown (hence the name!) throughout dry season are spread over an area of more than 50 sq. kilometres.
 Chocolate hills Complex can be reached either through Carmen or Sagbayan town.
 Both places are very touristic with a small entrance fee and some stores, cafes and restaurants around.
 Stunning views guaranteed!
-The abovementioned attractions can keep you busy all day long, along with the small local villages you pass by throughout the route.
+These places can keep you busy all day long, along with the small local villages you pass by throughout the route.
 If you take the less touristic road (via Batuan village) nearly every local will greet you – Filipinos are so hospitable people!

 Day 3.
 Beach hopping and (why not?) scuba diving

 Most of the visitors prefer to stay in Alona beach or very close by.
 The area is very touristic with resorts and any kind of restaurants and entertainment.
 We even found out a Greek tavern!
 As the beach can be very crowdy (you have to pay for parking!!) we decided to stay 15 minutes away, in the unknown Bikini Beach which is very remote considering the bad road quality but we didn’t regret it at all!
 The funniest moment was when we discovered a random sandy beach full of local kids and we tried to swim for a bit… such a great mistake!
 In no time we found ourselves encircled by 20 kids which were extremely curious about everything, for example my legs: «why you don’t wear trousers?» – Filipinos usually swim with their clothes or long sleeves/shorts swimwear, no bikinis!
 We enjoyed chatting with them (I wish I knew such good English at their age!) and we headed to Alona beach.